 We are currently recruiting for a Research Associate at the University of Glasgow, to join an innovative project funded by the Wellcome Trust, investigating trypanosome antigenic variation paradigms using natural systems.
 This is an interdisciplinary collaboration between Universities of Glasgow, Edinburgh and Liverpool.
-The position is for 2.5 years (there may be the possibility of extending).
-The post-holder will be supervised by Dr Christina Cobbold within the School of Mathematics and Statistics, collaborating closely with experimentalists to develop novel mathematical models of antigenic variation.
+The position is for 20 months (there may be the possibility of extending contingent on the availability of funds).
+The post-holder will be supervised by Prof Christina Cobbold within the School of Mathematics and Statistics, collaborating closely with experimentalists to develop novel mathematical models of antigenic variation.

-Ideally we will be looking for someone PhD qualified, or working towards their PhD, in Mathematical Biology or other relevant quantitative subject such as statistics, physics or infectious disease epidemiology with a strong quantitative component.
+The project will require the development of innovative quantitative approaches, and so we are looking for an individual with a strong quantitative foundation (e.g. with Ph.D. level training in mathematics, statistics, physics, computing science, engineering or quantitative epidemiology or ecology).
 Candidates should be skilled in one or more common programming languages such as Matlab, R, Python, Fortran, C++ or similar.
 Experience of Bayesian inference, infectious disease modelling, epidemiology and interaction with biologists would be beneficial, but not necessary.

 Trypanosomes are parasites that cause African sleeping sickness, and are masters of disguise.
 They can hide from our immune system by replacing the proteins on their surface, constantly changing to avoid being recognised and destroyed.
 This process (a phenomenon known as antigenic variation or AV) has been studied by scientists for over forty years and its molecular details are well known, at least for one species of the parasite, Trypanosoma brucei.
 However, this is not the most important trypanosome species in sub Saharan Africa, and most of our knowledge is based on laboratory studies that may not well represent how the parasite operates in the real-world.